scientificcomputing/fenics-in-the-wild/src/glossary.md

     Paravascular space - The fluid area surrounding arteries in the brain.

 CSF
-    Cerebrospinal fluid - The fluid that surruounds the brain and spinal coord.
+    Cerebrospinal fluid - The fluid that surrounds the brain and spinal coord.

 ```